xubowenhaoren/Birdify/README.md

 - Smart training progress bar.
 Instead of periodically calculating and predicting the loss, we introduced a smart progress bar that outputs the loss and the current iteration in real time.
 The current code also computes the training/validation accuracy once every 100 iterations and updates the progress bar.
 - Automatic checkpointing, logging, and recovery.
 We used Google Colab to train our models.
 Since Google Colab has very strict usage limits, we've introduced automatic checkpoint recovery in case of GPU downtime.
 With this feature, our code automatically looks for the most recent checkpoint and automatically resumes the training.
 We've also added automatic logging to save the training loss and accuracy into an external file so that the relevant information are preserved even across notebook restarts.
 In our repo, we've also included code to parse the logs and generate the loss and accuracy graphs.

-### Reference
+### References

-1. We refer to Joe's [tutorial](https://www.kaggle.com/pjreddie/transfer-learning-to-birds-with-resnet18).
+We referred to Joe's [tutorial](https://www.kaggle.com/pjreddie/transfer-learning-to-birds-with-resnet18).